| Ch 6 -- The C and C++ Programming Languages

 the external function, thereby informing the compiler of the parameters and parameter

+formats used in the external version of the function.
 Standard mathematical, logical, and other operators can also be overloaded.
 This

 advanced and powerful technique allows you to customize exactly how a standard language